-The College welcomes parent helpers in all areas of the Primary School.
-During the year there will be frequent opportunities for parents to participate in College activities.
+During the year there will be opportunities for parents to participate in College activities.
 Please note that there are specific guidelines regarding assistance and teaching staff do not delegate 'duty of care'.

-Please contact your child's classroom teacher if you wish to assist with special projects, excursions, supporting the College with fund raising, book covering etc. Please 'sign in' on entering the College, at the front reception and ensure that you are always wearing a parent helpers' badge.
+Parents should contact their child's classroom teacher if they wish to assist with special projects, excursions, supporting the College with fundraising, book covering etc. Please 'sign in' when entering the College, at the front reception and ensure that you are always wearing a Parent Helper badge.